-Small and Medium Enterprises (SMEs) have been recognized by both developed and less developed countries as instruments for economic development.
-Their importance has been identified in the areas of employment generation, wealth creation, dispersal of industries and support for the growth of nations' GDP.
-However, some challenges retard their performance and among these, finance has been identified to be the major challenge facing this sub-sector.
-In solving this problem, efforts have been made by state government, federal government, and other international organizations in formulating different financing strategies.
-This study focuses on the evaluation of the various financing strategies available to Nigerian entrepreneurs in SMEs.
-Secondary data was used for the study.
-It was recommended that the government should device a means of monitoring the performance of the institutions established to advance funds to SMEs such as SMIEIS, BOI and NACRDB to ensure that they are actually giving out funds to SMEs operators.
+SMEs have been recognized by both developed and less developed economies as instruments for economic development.
+Their importance has be identified in the areas of employment generation, wealth creation, dispersal of industries, support for the growth of nations, their performance have been retarded by some challenges and among these, finance has been identified to be the major challenge facing the SMEs.
+In solving this problem, efforts have been made by the state and federal government, and other international organizations.
+This paper focuses on the assessment of the various financing strategies available to SMEs in LDCs for effective performance.
+The data used for the study was gathered through secondary source and recommendations were made for policy making.